quiqueck/Plex-ATV-Plugin/README.md

 		apt-get update
 		apt-get install com.plex.client-plugin

-6. Get a copy of the Plex Apple TV Client using a the link at the github repository
+6. Get a copy of the Plex Apple TV Client using the link at the github repository
 7. cd into the code's base directory (with name Plex-ATV-Plugin)
-8. Get build dependencies (ATV2Includes and SMFramework).
+8. Get build dependencies ([ATV2Includes](https://github.com/tomcool420/ATV2Includes) and [SMFramework](https://github.com/tomcool420/SMFramework)).
 These are included as submodules in the _contrib folder.
-The folders will be empty when you do a fresh clone, so type in: git submodule init
+The folders will be empty when you do a fresh clone, so type in: `git submodule init`.
 This will initialize the folders
 9. now either:
    * Retrieve the latest commit (recommended): `git submodule update`
    * Retrieve the entire branch (if you intend to submit code changes to this repository): `git submodule add`